 Manufactures push the magnification levels of their zoom binoculars to unrealistic levels in an effort to make their product appear to be the most “powerful”, therefore “the best”.
 Some zoom binoculars zoom to impossibly-high magnifications- some even over 100x!
 Not only will the image quality be very much degraded at these levels, good alignment is hopeless.
 In general, a zoom binocular that has upper magnification greater than half of the objective diameter in millimeters (eg. the “60” in 10-30×60), is more of a novelty (toy) than a usable optical instrument.
 Some manufactures label these “military binoculars”, which is deceptive marketing hype.
 Here’s an example of a 20-140×70 “Military Zoom Binocular”.
 No military would ever use zoom binoculars, let alone models that zoom to such ridiculous magnifications.
 The hype doesn’t stop there- this importer also claims that “only one factory possesses the technology to manufacture binoculars that can zoom up to 140 times closer!”
 This is probably the same factory that possesses the technology to double your gas mileage and horsepower by clipping a magic device to your fuel line.
 Not only that, “70 times more light comes into its gigantic 70mm lens”!
 These hucksters are clueless…

 In general, zoom binoculars have a host of problems that can’t easily be overcome, and will always be out-performed by fixed-power binoculars (of similar size and price).
 At low power, the field of view is roughly half the size of a comparable fixed-power binocular.
 At high power, image quality is highly-degraded and most likely poorly-merged.
 Consider also that as magnification increases, hand-holdability decreases.
-The highest magnification that can be used without a mount is perhaps 15x, possibly as high as 20x for some.
+The highest magnification that can be used without a mount is perhaps 15x- and that’s for daylight viewing.
+For astronomy, no more than 12x.
 Beyond that, a mount of some kind will be required to obtain a usable view.
-So if hand-holdability AND high-magnification is desired, choose a good fixed-power binocular, such as a 15×70, or 20x80LW.
+So if hand-holdability AND high-magnification is desired, choose a good fixed-power binocular, such as a 15×70.
 Fixed-power binoculars such as these will offer as much magnification as can be held, and will have better image quality, and with none of the problems unique to zoom binoculars.
-If variable magnification is required, choose a binocular that has the ability to use different eyepieces to obtain different levels of magnification, such as the 25/40×100 or BT-100-45.
+If variable magnification is required, choose a binocular that has the ability to use different eyepieces to obtain different levels of magnification, such as the 25/40×100 or one of our XL Series Binocular Telescopes.
 These offer the best of both worlds- the versatility of multiple magnifications, but with none of the performance limitations of zoom binoculars.